HybridFox/digital-content-manager/README.md

 - **Frontend**: React
 - **Database**: PostgreSQL

-IBS leverages these cutting-edge technologies to deliver a seamless and performant experience.
+DCM leverages these cutting-edge technologies to deliver a seamless and performant experience.

 ## Installation

-To get started with IBS, follow these steps:
+To get started with DCM, follow these steps:

 1. Clone this repository to your local machine.
    ```shell